Best-Rated Solar Installers

 • Springers Solar

-When it comes to installing your solar system, there are a few things to keep in consideration.
-The first and most important lesson is that what system you’ll be able to get will depend strongly on factors such as your roof size and style, household positioning and your personal budget.
+If you are a beginner when it comes to installing solar there are a few things you’ll need to keep in consideration.
+The type of system you’ll be able to get will depend strongly on factors such as your roof size and style, household positioning and your personal budget.
 It’s your solar installer’s job to assess your roof and lay out your options in the form of a quote.
 And with most solar installers offering different options at different price points, it’s not always crystal-clear which installer to go for.

 As part of our ratings report, we asked survey respondents to share what the biggest deciding factors were for them when picking their solar installer.
 We’ve listed these below: